 But both conventional and synthetic oil is believed to stay stable under optimal conditions.
 And in fact, motor oil can last for years without losing its effectiveness.

 But there are a number of factors that can affect the longevity of your motor oil, including extreme temperature changes, synthetic additives, and oxidation.
-And in addition to this, how you store your motor oil also plays an important role that affects its shelf life.
+And in addition to this, how you store your motor oil also plays an important role that affecting its shelf life.

 Fortunately, we have a few tips for you to ensure that the oil stays good for years to come.
 But first, let’s look at how long motor oil lasts.